3. Base Instructions#

 Example

-Again, we can write an example function that uses STR.
+We can write an example function that uses STR.
 This time we use both LDR and STR to copy 64 bits of data.

 Listing 3.1.5 Syntax of the function load_store_2.#